Reimagining Data Center Energy Utilization

-The computing boom is heating up—literally.
+The data center boom is heating up—literally.
 From hyperscale data centers to modular AI clusters, every leap in compute power brings with it the same quiet cost: heat.
 A lot of it.
-And while processors evolve at breakneck speed, the systems designed to keep them cool have largely stayed the same.
-Fans.
-Cooling towers.
-Exotic fluids.
-And despite all that, the industry’s average PUE has been stuck near 1.5 for over a decade.
+And while processors evolve at breakneck speed, the their power intensity continues unabated.

 Separation Anxiety

-Meanwhile, other high-heat industries have found ways to turn thermal losses into productive assets.
+Other high-heat industries have found ways to turn excess heat into productive use.
 In petrochemical and manufacturing, for example, heat reuse is foundational.
 The problem?
-Those industries rely on high-temperature systems—steam, pressure, boiling points.
-Data centers run cooler.
-Not cool enough to ignore, but just low enough to make most conventional heat recovery systems impractical.
-A frustrating thermal no-man’s-land.
+Those industries rely on high-temperature processes—where steam can be generated for power or otherwise directly reused.

-We build systems that turn waste heat into usable electrical power—directly from the rack.
+We build devices that turn waste heat into usable electrical power.
 Our modules are compact, cost-effective, and designed for flexible deployment across different data center configurations.
-And they do something no other cooling solution does: they generate value while reducing cooling load.
+And because the laws of thermodynamics exist, they also reduce the amount of heat required to cool.

 Pilot With Us